danifalco/Y2Computing-Project/README.md

 ## Overview

-This repository, `Y2Computing-Project`, is dedicated to housing a computing project focused on Python-based software development.
-It's intended to serve as both an educational resource and a platform for collaborative development in the field of computing.
+This repository, `Y2Computing-Project`, is dedicated to housing one of the two Y2 Imperial College Physics computing projects focused on Python-based Object-Oriented development.

 ## Repository Contents